Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: Abstract

 \section{Abstract}

-Wideband Audio Waveform Evaluation Networks (WAWEnets) are convolutional neural networks that operate directly on wideband audio waveforms in order to produce evaluations of those waveforms.
+Speech quality and speech intelligibility can vary dramatically across the wide range of currently available telecommunications systems, devices, and operating environments.
+This creates a strong demand for efficient real-time measurements of quality and intelligibility.
+Wideband Audio Waveform Evaluation Networks (WAWEnets) are convolutional neural networks (CNNs) that operate directly on wideband audio waveforms in order to produce evaluations of those waveforms.
 In the present work these evaluations give qualities of telecommunications speech (e.g., noisiness, intelligibility, overall speech quality).
 WAWEnets are no-reference networks because they do not require ``reference'' (original or undistorted) versions of the waveforms they evaluate.
-Our initial WAWEnet publication introduced four WAWEnets and each emulated the output of an established full-reference speech quality or intelligibility estimation algorithm.
+Our initial 2020 WAWEnets publication introduces four WAWEnets, and each emulates the output of an established full-reference speech quality or intelligibility estimation algorithm.
 We have updated the WAWEnet architecture to be more efficient and effective.
-Here we present a single WAWEnet that closely tracks seven different quality and intelligibility values.
+Here we present a single WAWEnet that closely tracks seven different quality and intelligibility values with per-segment correlations in the range of 0.92 to 0.96.
 We create a second network that additionally tracks four subjective speech quality dimensions.
-We offer a third network that focuses on just subjective quality scores and achieves very high levels of agreement.
-This work has leveraged 334 hours of speech in 13 languages, over two million full-reference target values and over 93,000 subjective mean opinion scores.
+We offer a third network that focuses on just subjective quality scores and achieves a per-segment correlation of 0.97.
+The performance of our WAWEnet architecture compares favorably to models with orders-of-magnitude more parameters and computational complexity.
+This work has leveraged 334 hours of speech in 13 languages, more than two million full-reference target values, and more than 93,000 subjective mean opinion scores.
 We also interpret the operation of WAWEnets and identify the key to their operation using the language of signal processing: ReLUs strategically move spectral information from non-DC components into the DC component.
-The DC values of 96 output signals define a vector in a 96-D latent space and this vector is then mapped to a quality or intelligibility value for the input waveform.
+The DC values of 96 output signals define a vector in a 96-D latent space, and this vector is then mapped to a quality or intelligibility value for the input waveform.